Skip to content

 How long is the ferry from Piraeus to Santorini?

-Journey time depends on the operator you choose.
-The fastest crossing takes approximately 4 hours 45 minutes, while the slowest runs to around 12 hours 35 minutes.
-Ferry type and company make all the difference.
+The fastest crossing takes approximately 4 hours 45 minutes, while the slowest takes around 12 hours 35 minutes.
+Journey times depend on the ferry type and company.

 How much does the Piraeus to Santorini ferry cost?

-Standard seat tickets start from €38 per person, rising to around €44 depending on the company, seat class, and time of year.
+Ticket prices start from €38 per person for a standard seat.
+Prices can go up to €44 depending on the company, seat class, and time of year.

 Which ferry companies operate the Piraeus–Santorini route?

-The route is served by Seajets, Zante Ferries, Aegeon Pelagos, Blue Star Ferries, Fast Ferries.
+The route is served by Seajets, Zante Ferries, Aegeon Pelagos.